Recent years have seen a number of initiatives set-up to preserve and better display the fossils at the Fossil Grove

 In late 2018 the Fossil Grove Trust reinitiated the HLF bid process with the support of Glasgow Life, resulting in a new Expression of Interest being submitted during 2019.
 This resulted in a recommendation to seek project viability funding from the Architectural Heritage Fund (AHF).

 In 2021 a new revised project scope involving modification of the existing building was commenced, involving a new building condition survey and a feasibility study carried out by Smith Scott Mullen Associates.
 The work is supported by a Project Viability Grant from AHF and generous funding from Historic Environment Scotland – for which the Trust is very grateful.

 The project is fairly long-term involving new drainage works and improvements to the ventilation and heating – which will commence in late 2022.
 These works will be followed by a significant period of monitoring of environmental conditions which will inform a new computer modelling phase leading to recommendations for a final renovated building design.

 One concept being explored is to eventually remove the plant room on the north wall and create some viewing windows with improved interior lighting so the fossils can be seen by visitors even if the building is not open.

-In addition a new relationship with the City Council is being explored as well as a reconfiguration of the Trust’s governance arrangements – including the estabishment of a SCIO.
+In addition a new relationship with the City Council is being explored as well as a reconfiguration of the Trust’s governance arrangements – including being reconstituted as a Scottish Incorporated Charitable Organisation (SCIO).

 We have now embarked on an ambitious and long-term renovation project to restore the building and conserve the fossils which are both suffering from the effects of high humidity in the building.